nayan-pust/Machine-Learning-LAB-3.1/README.md

 print(siz)
 ```

-# Step 5: Line Regreetion Straight Line Equation thats Can you predict any Issues
+# Line Regreetion Straight Line Equation thats Can you predict any Issues
 # Equations : # Calculate slope b and y-intercept a using the formula
 # b = Σ(xi*yi)-n*(mean_x)(mean-y)/Σ(xi*x1)-n*(mean_x)^2
 # a = ȳ - b * x̄